BABY CARE KITS

 LITERACY COUNCIL OF FT.
 BEND COUNTY

-Living Word provides a site and enlists volunteer tutors to teach literacy classes for the Literacy Council of Ft.
-Bend County.
-If you are interested in training to be a tutor, contact Terri Stuart, Executive Director, for information about when and where the next training will be held.
+If you are interested in training to be a tutor, contact the Literacy Council for information about when and where the next training will be held.

 Assist with various tasks in the church office as needed such as answering the phone, receptionist duties, preparing mailings, data entry and other general office duties.